coderefinery/git-collaborative/content/index.rst

    `GitHub <https://github.com>`__-based repositories even if you choose to host your Git repository on another platform.

-   We also encourage course participants to use our new `Nordic research software repository platform <https://source.coderefinery.org>`__, for more information see `https://coderefinery.org/repository/ <http://coderefinery.org/repository/>`__.
+   We also encourage course participants to use our `Nordic research software repository platform <https://source.coderefinery.org>`__, for more information see `https://coderefinery.org/repository/ <http://coderefinery.org/repository/>`__.